Skip to main content

 Hash Characteristics

-• The hash is unique per business: same email for different businesses will have different hashes
+• The hash is unique per business: the same email for different businesses will have different hashes

 • Hashes are validated against active payout users only